axodotdev/cargo-dist/book/src/ci/github.md

 > since 0.4.0

 Sometimes, you may need extra packages from the system package manager to be installed before in the builder before cargo-dist begins building your software.
 Cargo-dist can do this for you by adding the `dependencies` setting to your `Cargo.toml`.
 When set, the packages you request will be fetched and installed in the step before `build`.
 Additionally, on macOS, the `cargo build` process will be wrapped in `brew bundle exec` to ensure that your dependencies can be found no matter where Homebrew placed them.

+Sometimes, you may want to make sure your users also have these dependencies available when they install your software.
+If you use a package manager-based installer, cargo-dist has the ability to specify these dependencies.
+By default, cargo-dist will examine your program to try to detect which dependencies it thinks will be necessary.
+At the moment, [Homebrew][homebrew] is the only supported package manager installer.
+You can also specify these dependencies manually.

 For more information, see the [configuration syntax][config-dependencies].

 #### Limitations